 NF2 care in Oxford

-In Oxford we have a full-time NF2 nurse who can support patients, their families and carers as well as other healthcare professionals.
+In Oxford we have three Clinical Nurse Specialists who can support patients, their families and carers as well as other healthcare professionals.
 The nurse can provide advice and support, and can visit patients both within the hospital and at home.
 The nurse can liaise with the other members of the NF2 team to ensure care and support is organised to suit individual needs.

 There is a dedicated NF2 team in place which includes neurology and genetic doctors, a genetic counsellor, ENT and neurosurgeons, a radiographer, hearing therapist and eye doctors.